ufz/ogs-container-maker/README.md

   --ompi [OMPI [OMPI ...]]
                         OpenMPI version, e.g. 2.1.1, 2.1.5, 3.0.1, 3.1.2 (default: ['off'])
   --ogs [OGS [OGS ...]]
-                        OGS GitHub repo in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit OR a path to a local subdirectory to the git cloned OGS sources OR 'off' to disable OGS building (default: ['ufz/ogs@master']) --cmake_args [CMAKE_ARGS [CMAKE_ARGS ...]]
+                        OGS repo on gitlab.opengeosys.org in the form 'user/repo@branch' OR 'user/repo@@commit' to checkout a specific commit
+                        OR a path to a local subdirectory to the git cloned OGS sources OR 'off' to disable OGS building (default:
+                        ['ogs/ogs@master'])
+  --cmake_args [CMAKE_ARGS [CMAKE_ARGS ...]]
-                        CMake argument sets have to be quoted and **must** start with a space. e.g. --cmake_args ' -DFIRST=TRUE -DFOO=BAR' ' -DSECOND=TRUE'
+                        CMake argument sets have to be quoted and **must** start with a space. e.g. --cmake_args ' -DFIRST=TRUE -DFOO=BAR' '
-                        (default: [''])
+                        -DSECOND=TRUE' (default: [''])

 Image build options:
+  --build, -B           Build the images from the definition files (default: False) --build_args BUILD_ARGS
+                        Arguments to the build command.
+Have to be quoted and **must** start with a space.
+E.g. --build_args ' --no-cache'
+                        (default: )
-  --build, -B           Build the images from the definition files (default: False) --upload, -U          Upload Docker image to registry (default: False) --registry REGISTRY   The docker registry the image is tagged and uploaded to. (default: registry.opengeosys.org/ogs/ogs) --tag TAG             The full docker image tag.
+  --upload, -U          Upload Docker image to registry (default: False) --registry REGISTRY   The docker registry the image is tagged and uploaded to. (default: registry.opengeosys.org/ogs/ogs) --tag TAG             The full docker image tag.
 Overwrites --registry. (default: )